 The simplified procedure for obtaining marketing authorisation or registration means that rather than the standard pharmaco-toxicological and clinical documentation, evidence of traditional use and a review of the safety data and plausible efficacy should be enclosed instead.
 However, the quality must be ensured in the same way as in other medicinal products, taking into account the specifics of the herbal medicinal products.

-The documentation for an application for marketing authorisation for a traditional medicinal product must be prepared in accordance with the Rules on traditional herbal medicinal products (Official Gazette of the Republic of Slovenia [Uradni list RS], No. 55/2006).
+The documentation for an application for marketing authorisation for a traditional medicinal product must be prepared in accordance with the Rules on traditional herbal medicinal products (Official Gazette of the Republic of Slovenia [Uradni list RS], No. 55/2006 and 17/2014).
 The application and the structure of the documentation are the same as with other medicinal products, also taking into account the instructions in the document “Guideline on the use of the CTD format in the preparation of a registration application for traditional herbal medicinal products”.
 See also the following link.